oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      |         |                                  |               |
      +---------+                                  +---------------+
 ~~~~~~~~~~
-{: #fig-client-credentials-flow title="Client Credentials Flow"}
+{: #fig-client-credentials-grant title="Client Credentials Grant"}

-The flow illustrated in {{fig-client-credentials-flow}} includes the following steps:
+The use of the client credentials grant illustrated in {{fig-client-credentials-grant}} includes the following steps:

 (1)  The client authenticates with the authorization server and
      requests an access token from the token endpoint.